 Did You Know?

-– She was the 1st deaf person to win a place at the Royal Academy of Dramatic Arts (RADA).
+- Sophie was the 1st deaf person to win a place at the Royal Academy of Dramatic Arts (RADA).

 - She was the 1st deaf actress to appear on Doctor Who.

-– She has also appeared in a Coca-Cola advert.
+- You can see her in a Coca-Cola advert.